-STAN Bilateral Trade Database by Industry and End-use category (BTDIxE) provides values of imports and exports of goods broken down by industrial sectors and by end-use categories.
-BTDIxE was designed to extend the BTD database which provided bilateral trade in goods by industry only.
+STAN Bilateral Trade Database by Industry and End-use category (BTDIxE) provides values of imports and exports (as well as re-imports and re-exports) of goods broken down by industrial sectors and by end-use categories.
+BTDIxE was designed to extend the old BTD database which provided bilateral trade in goods by industry only.

-Reporters are the OECD member countries and a large number of Non-OECD economies, including the BRIICS: Brazil, the Russian Federation, India, Indonesia, People's Republic of China and South Africa; other selected G20 and Asian economies; as well as major African nations.
-A snapshot of the database's coverage is available in BTDIxE major reporters.
+Reporters are the OECD member countries and a large number of non-OECD economies, including the BRIICS: Brazil, the Russian Federation, India, Indonesia, People's Republic of China and South Africa; other selected G20 and Asian economies; and major African and Latin American nations.

 It should be noted that starting from mid-2012, the OECD and the United Nations agreed to centralise the data collection and processing procedures within UNSD Comtrade.

-Trade flows are divided into economic activities based on the Revision 4 of ISIC, and 9 end-use categories including capital goods, intermediate goods and household consumption.
+Trade flows are divided into economic activities based on the Revision 4 of ISIC and nine end-use categories including capital goods, intermediate goods and household consumption.